 Except when there's a version control system involved.
 Subversion requires

-and Mercurial wants hg rename
+using svn rename and Mercurial wants hg rename

 and Git wants git mv